 Just the other day I had lunch with a friend who happened to run into my sister in Town Hall recently.
 Waiting for an appointment, she sat down near her, along with a few other people.
 She identified herself and said, “You know me, I’m Heidi’s friend.”

 The sound of my name sent my sister off on a rant where she went on and on about a story about her birthday and my drinking, and on and on, high pitched enough to raise eyebrows in this public place.
-She bellowed that I owed her an apology.
 And as she went on loudly about my “alcoholism,” my friend mentioned to her that I don’t drink.

-My sister replied that she’d heard that, and snapped, “Well, she sure didn’t do the right program because she never apologized to me!”
+My sister replied that she’d heard that, and bellowed, “Well, she sure didn’t do the right program because she never apologized to me!”

 I laughed when I heard that, and suddenly felt lighter.
 I laugh as I write it.
 It’s hysterical.
 I had indeed stopped drinking in my own good time well over two years ago, but I hadn’t done it to her specifications.
 I hadn’t proclaimed myself powerless and suffered, and done a 12-step program like those sick people with the alcoholism disease she depends upon to feel better about herself.
 I hadn’t done it right.
 Because, you see, she depends on “my problem” in order for her to appear okay.
 And it’s absolute proof that there’s no love or actual concern there, only the need for sickness, the dependence on it.
 How sad is that?